flyingmachine/brave-clojure-web/content/2-getting-started.md

 For now, though, you have all the basic details you need to build, run, and distribute (very) basic Clojure programs.

-Before we move on to the Wonder and Glory of Emacs, let's go over one last important tool: the REPL.
+Before we move on to the next chapter on the Wonder and Glory of Emacs, let's go over one last important tool: the REPL.

 ### Using the REPL